ericbmerritt/blog/_posts/2012-11-15-team-development-with-github.md

 How Code Gets Into Canonical
 ----------------------------

-We don't impose tools or process on Developers in their own repo.
-They can code using any process they would like, using any editor, compiler, platform etc. It doesn't matter in the least as long as the *output* meets the team's standards.
+We don't impose tools or process on Developers in their repo.
+They can code using any process they would like, using any editor, compiler, platform, etc. It doesn't matter in the least as long as the *output* meets the team's standards.
 Code that exists in the Developer's repo is simply potential.
-That is, it doesn't matter until it is resolved i by creating a Pull Request.
-It has no impact on the world (ie the project/team/organization) until the Developer feels that it is ready, until he explicitly converts it from Potential to Realized via a Pull Request.
+That is, it doesn't matter until it is resolved by creating a Pull Request.
+It has no impact on the world (i.e., the project/team/organization) until the Developer feels that it is ready until he explicitly converts it from Potential to Realized via a Pull Request.
 Think of the Developer's repository like Schrödinger's box and the code like Schrödinger's cat.
 No one should know or care what state the code is in until the Developer open's the